Auties00/brisk-engine/README.md

 Brisk-Engine is the download engine that powers [Brisk Download Manager](https://github.com/AminBhst/brisk), now available as a separate library.
-It is written in pure dart and can be used in all devices without platform-specific dependencies.
+It is written in pure dart and can be used on all devices without platform-specific dependencies.

 ## :rocket: Features